tobias-zucali/jamstack-static-generated-app/README.md

 This is a proof of concept, design and solutions are just far enough to see if the approach could work.

-Goals of this project (and the solutions chosen for this spike):
+Goals of this project:
-- Realize a simple search based application which can be extended to a full-blown web application including private and public areas
+- Realize a simple search based application
+- The app has private and public areas
+- The used tools and frameworks are reliable enough for a global scale project
 - Application and marketing pages can be served from one project / with one deploy
 - (Marketing-)text content can be changed without help of an engineer
-- Serverless infrastructure
+- Serverless infrastructure as long as possible
 - SEO is great ([sitemap.xml](https://jamstack-static-generated-app.netlify.com/sitemap.xml), meta tags etc.)
 - Loading- and runtime-performance is great
+- Accessibility is great

 Used tools and libraries:
-- [React](https://reactjs.org/)) as basis for a stable web application
+- [React](https://reactjs.org/) as basis for a stable web application
 - [GatsbyJS](https://www.gatsbyjs.org/) to generate static pages which load quick and can be indexed easily for SEO
 - [Netlify CMS](https://www.netlifycms.org/) for editing the (marketing-)content, stores the data in your git-repository
 - [Serverless Lambda functions on Netlify](https://www.netlify.com/docs/functions/) to deploy lambda functions